-- ✓ Teach you scientific principles as the cornerstone of brewing great beer - ✓ Offer advice on quality control and the means of measuring and achieving it - ✓ Develop recipes if needed to your specifications - ✓ Offer brewing equipment that will facilitate the attainment of good, consistent beer - ✓ Offer correct training to facilitate using your brewery correctly - ✓ Guarantee on all equipment and training - ✓ Follow up audits
+- ✓ Teach you scientific principles as the cornerstone of brewing great beer - ✓ Offer advice on quality control and the means of measuring and achieving it - ✓ Develop recipes if needed to your specifications - ✓ Offer brewing equipment that will facilitate the attainment of good, consistent beer.
+Our resident engineer will assure that the design and specifications of each bespoke brewery will deliver what it is meant to deliver.
+Good, consistent quality beer - ✓ Offer correct training to facilitate using your brewery correctly - ✓ Guarantee on all equipment and training - ✓ Follow up audits